 Are your pet’s ID tags up-to-date?

 Compile a list of places to go.
-Consider staying with family or friends outside of the strike zone.
+Consider staying with family or friends outside of the hurricane’s path.
 Look into pet-friendly hotels, shelters, or boarding facilities.

 Food and water.
 Keep food in an airtight, waterproof container.
 Water for pets should be in addition to the water you need for yourself and family.